agilord/aws_client/generated/aws_iotsecuretunneling_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-AWS IoT Secure Tunnling enables you to create remote connections to devices deployed in the field.
+IoT Secure Tunneling creates remote connections to devices deployed in the field.

 ## Links